Monday, April 29, 2024

 Army of Darkness

 If I was going to play a necromancer, I'd pay close attention to undead-maxing, and I'd make sure to take every opportunity to add to my collection.
-The best way to do this without having to worry about reasserting control over the undead every day is to simply kill every enemy humanoid you encounter with finger of death, which turns said humanoids into zombies permanently under the caster's control.
+The best way to do this without having to worry about reasserting control over the undead every day is to simply kill every enemy humanoid encountered with finger of death, which turns said humanoids into zombies permanently under the caster's control.

 I'd make sure to secure a headquarters for myself wherever the party's base of operations was, and I'd be pilfering piles of bones and black onyx stones from every dungeon I could find.
 My downtime and spell slots would be spent raising the dead and learning more powerful spells to do so.

-If I was really serious about having an undead army, I'd spend some time tracking down the wand of Orcus, which can summon 500 hit points of skeletons and zombies (unfortunately, they only last until dawn).
+If I was really serious about having an undead army, I'd spend some time tracking down the wand of Orcus, which can summon 500 hit points of skeletons and zombies per day (unfortunately, they only last until dawn).

 Some DMs might be upset if their necromancer player tried to run around with 100+ undead minions, but if I had a player who was willing to do the math, show their work, and put in the in-game time and dedication, I'd be nothing but excited to help them pull it off.